3 December 2013

 The First Prize winner will receive a £30,000 cash prize along with, at the Gallery’s discretion, a commission worth £5,000 (to be agreed between the National Portrait Gallery and the artist).
 The Second Prize winner will receive £10,000 and a Third Prize of £8,000 will also be awarded.
 The BP Young Artist Award with a prize of £7,000 will also go to one selected artist aged between eighteen and thirty-five.

-Entry forms are now available at www.npg.org.uk/bp and the closing date for entries is Monday 3 February 2014.
+Entry forms are now available at www.npg.org.uk/bp - This link opens in a new window and the closing date for entries is Monday 3 February 2014.

 The BP Portrait Award is an annual event aimed at encouraging artists to focus upon and develop portraiture in their work.
 The BP Portrait Award 2014 exhibition will run at the National Portrait Gallery from 26 June to 21 September 2014 and will tour to the Scottish National Portrait Gallery and Sunderland Museum & Winter Gardens thereafter.